 Casitas Tenorio, Bijagua

-Casticas is a collection of casitas that are eco friendly and spread among a hamlet of a primary rainforest.
-The bed and breakfast is family run and very active in the rural community.
+Casticas is a collection of casitas that are eco-friendly and spread among a hamlet of primary rainforest.
+This bed and breakfast is family-run and very active in the rural community.
 We loved the rooms, murals, and the location of Casitas Tenorio.
 As soon as I walked into our adorable casita, I told Cameron that this is what I wanted my house to look like.

 There are only a select number of casitas making the experience very quiet.
 There’s no WiFi or television here, but there are great views over the jungle, so make sure to bring a book and a yoga mat and enjoy the serenity.
 The beautiful little property is also home to a few sloths and tons of birds, which the owner Donald was kind enough to show us on a short tour.
 Make sure to get up early in the morning to take part in their farm tour!
 Rates start at $120 a night, breakfast included.